9 essential tips to survive driving in Oman

 Looking for essential tips on driving in Oman as a foreigner?
-As a resident of Oman, I am giving you all the necessary information to navigate this part of your trip safely.
+In this post, I cover all the essential information for you to navigate driving with ease during your trip.

-Driving in Oman may be an important part of your trip when visiting the country.
-I would recommend you hire a car because public transport is quite scarce and Muscat’s metro is still at a project level.
-After learning these 9 tips on driving in Oman, you will be extra prepared to face driving in this new context.
+Public transport in Oman is still scarce and Muscat’s metro is still at a project level.
+So, I would recommend you hire a car.
+After learning these 9 tips on driving in Oman, you will feel prepared to face driving in this new context.

 Driving in Oman bus stop